-The HCA program is not so much a course as it is a personal journey.
+The MHA in Health Care Administration program is not so much a course as it is a personal journey.

 By Pamela Johnson, August 2015

-I chose Utica College because Utica offered a Master of Science in Healthcare Administration with an internship option.
-At that time, a Master of Science in Healthcare Administration course online was not commonplace.
-A Master's of Science in Healthcare Administration course with an internship option was definitely not conventional.
+I chose Utica College because Utica offered a MHA in Healthcare Administration with an internship option.
+At that time, a Master's in Healthcare Administration course online was not commonplace.
+A Master's in Healthcare Administration course with an internship option was definitely not conventional.
 When I applied to Utica, I submitted a resume, application, and transcripts.
 After receiving my acceptance letter via email, I was given a toll free number and access code, and attended an online virtual open house webinar.
 During the webinar, I asked questions, listened to others in the course, learned about the curriculum and key aspects of the program.
 Then, I learned how to log into the classroom, post assignments, and where to go for technical assistance through an online course platform webinar.

 Utica offers several specializations like acute care, long-term care, service organizations, and community health and wellness.
 The HCA Director reached out to me personally and we established a plan of study tailored to my interests.
 The classes were set up in eight week increments, with at least one teleconference a week.
 Teleconferences were a team effort that allowed me to discuss what I learned with my classmates and the professor.
 Whenever I worked late, the next day I called in to listen to the pre-recorded version.